How to Pack a Suitcase

 Don’t forget to list your medications, glasses, electronics, favorite toiletries, etc. I’ve spent way more time in foreign pharmacies looking for make-up wipes than you can imagine.

-If you need a specific item for a not to be missed event (remember those Baths in Budapest), make sure you have that item on your list.
+If there are certain must-have items for a not-to-be-missed event (remember those Baths in Budapest), make sure you have that item on your list.

-How to Pack a Suitcase – Packing Cubes
+How to Pack a Suitcase – Use Compression Packing Cubes

 You made your list, gathered your items, and are ready to put them in the suitcase.
 How to start?
-For me, the only way to go these days is “packing cubes.”
-I’m a little OCD, and packing cubes make my life on the road much more organized.
+For me, the only way to go these days is to use “compression bags.”
+I’m a little OCD, and packing cubes makes my life on the road much more organized.

 When deciding on what “cubes” to use, make sure to measure the inside of your suitcase (length, width, and depth) and buy “cubes” that will fit.